More and more I’ve found I have to hunt mushrooms vicariously through other people during the growing season.

 Well, from what I ate that's right, kind of.
 Sliced thin, the mushrooms are tender, with a little chewy bounce to them.

 The flavor itself isn’t anything remotely close to the powerful oxalic sour of sorrel or rhubarb.
 It does has a tartness, but the flavor to me came off diluted by the large amount of water the mushroom retains.
 In short it was slightly tart, tender, and watery.

 The beefsteak was going to need some help.
 First I started by just putting some salt on it, which was better, then I started a few other experiments.
 They were seared in a hot pan, marinated, roasted in big pieces and sliced, then marinated, brined, dredged and fried, all kinds of stuff.

 I found I liked them raw, mixed with other ingredients and prepared simply, enjoying them the most when they tasted pure and un-manipulated.
-A fascinating mushroom, I just wish it tasted more sour.
+Beefsteaks are a fascinating wild mushroom, I just wish they tasted more sour!